-In the Spark applications that access HBase in a Kerberized cluster, if the cluster that has HA enabled, you must specify the keytab and principal parameters in your command line (as opposed to using kinit).
+The following limitations apply to Spark applications that access HBase in a Kerberized cluster:

+- The application must be restarted every seven days.
+This limitation is due to Spark-on-HBase not obtaining delegation tokens and is related to SPARK-12523.
+(Although this issue is resolved in Spark 2, Spark-on-HBase for Spark 2 is not supported with CDH.) - If the cluster also has HA enabled, you must specify the keytab and principal parameters in your command line (as opposed to using kinit).
 For example: